aimee-mcneil-melville/ToDo-Full-Stack/README.md

 _Note: the `baseUrl` has already been imported for you at the top of the file._

-After the call to `register`, we should redirect the user back to our home page (`'/'`).
+After the call to `signin`, we should redirect the user back to our home page (`'/'`).
 However, it would only make sense for that to happen if the user has actually been authenticated. _Hint: try the `isAuthenticated()` function from step 1._

 We should now have enough implemented on the client-side to let the user sign in.
 We configured the server-side auth routes in step #3 so we should be able to sign in with a registered user.